コラム

 If you live alone, try talking to someone you can rely on about the support you need.

-• Confirmation of transportation to the hospital and request for transportation
+Confirmation of transportation to the hospital and request for pick-up and drop-off

 Depending on the type of chemotherapy and medication prescribed, you may not be able to drive a car, so it is a good idea to check about public transportation to the hospital and speak to someone who can support you.